redhatmurali/Linux-Apps/Ansible-AWX/Ansible.Manual.md

 ```
 ansible-playbooks http.yaml
 ```
-# in cases need to install using user then need to add SUDO
+# IN cases need to install using user then need to add SUDO

 login to Ansible Server